 When you have quite a few followers, the temptation is to simply post a link and ask your audience to buy your product or service.
 This very rarely works, as most people simply move it along as spam.
 Unless you are offering some form of discount, most people will ignore your pleas for business.

 The best thing to do is try and get as many email addresses as you can from your followers, and then start selling to them through direct emails.
-The reason this is more effective is because by giving you their email address, potential customers are making a small commitment to use your products or services.
+The reason this is more effective is that by giving you their email address, potential customers are making a small commitment to use your products or services.
 This way when you try and sell them what you are offering, they will be much more likely to say yes.

 Essentially, the important thing to avoid is being too forward on social media.
 Never come across as though you are trying to sell something.
 Always make it seem like you are there to connect with your audience and join in a conversation with them.